pepkit/peppy/doc/source/tutorials.rst

 Extended tutorial
 ***************************************************

-The best way to learn is by example, so here's a quick tutorial to get you started using looper to run pre-made pipelines on a pre-made project.
+The best way to learn is by example, so here's an extended tutorial to get you started using looper to run pre-made pipelines on a pre-made project.

-First, install looper and pypiper (since our tutorial uses pypiper pipelines):
+First, install looper and pypiper. `Pypiper <https://pypiper.readthedocs.io>`_ is our pipeline development framework; it is not required to use looper, which can work with any command-line pipeline, but this tutorial uses pypiper pipelines so we must install it now:

 .. code:: bash